pulumi/pulumi-hugo/themes/default/content/what-is/what-is-yaml.md

   yaml: Expert
 ```

-The beginning of a YAML file is always three dashes (`---`) on the first line.
+The beginning of a YAML file is usually three dashes (`---`) on the first line.
 From there, your file is built out of key-value pairs.

 ```yaml
 name: Pulumipus